 \section{Background}

 Learned representations often reveal the driving patterns of the data-generating phenomenon.
-Much of computational biology --- and especially data-driven fields like transcriptomics --- greatly rely on dimensionality reduction techniques to understand the underlying factors of their experiments \citep{becht2019dimensionality}.
+Much of computational biology --- and especially data-driven fields like transcriptomics --- greatly relies on dimensionality reduction techniques to understand the underlying factors of their experiments \citep{becht2019dimensionality}.
 Unfortunately, a lack of statistical identifiability implies that such representations need not be unique \citep{locatello2019challenging}.
 Therefore, it is common practice to inject various inductive biases that reflect prior beliefs or hypotheses about the analyzed problem.
 One way is to impose a specific geometry on the latent space.

-\subsection{Latent variable models}
+\subsection{Latent Variable Models}

 Autoencoders (AEs) learn a deterministic mapping \(x \mapsto z \mapsto \hat{x}\) by minimizing a reconstruction loss